danrosenthal/apprenticeship-curriculum/basic-programming/README.md

 [2.9]: http://jswarrior.fusioncharts.com/

 ## Books
-Book Reviews: add to weekly journal (all books assigned below).
-100-200 words with a brief summary and your biggest applicable takeaway.

 - [ ] [*Practical Object Oriented Programming in Ruby*] [3.1], Sandi Metz
 - [ ] [*Learn Ruby the Hard Way*] [3.2], Zed A. Shaw